What to see in Porto in 2 days

 – Address: Plaza de Almeida Garret.
 11, 4000 Porto.

-3. Stroll through the Ribeira area, the most beautiful activity in Porto
+3. Stroll through the Ribeira area, one of the best activities if you are visiting Porto in 2 days

 Ribeira is without a doubt the place with the most charming atmosphere in the whole city.
 It is located next to Duero River.
 Ribeira neighborhood is ideal for walking and having a drink in one of its many restaurants.
 Do not forget to appreciate the beautiful colorful buildings facades.
 You can also enjoy the view of Vila Nova de Gaia, located on the other side of the river.